Sam Dunell

-Samuel Luke Dunell (born 21 February 1990) is an Australian rules football player who played for the St Kilda Football Club in the Australian Football League (AFL) and then played for Williamstown in the Victorian Football League (VFL) from 2015-2019 where he played 100 games for them, kicking 158 goals.
+Samuel Luke Dunell (born 21 February 1990) is an Australian rules football player who played 12 games over 3 seasons for the St Kilda Football Club in the Australian Football League (AFL) He was recruited by the Williamstown in the Victorian Football League (VFL) from 2015-2019 where he played 100 games for them, kicking 158 goals.
 He played for Victoria against SA in 2016 and was twice named in the VFL Team of the Year.
 He finished 2nd in the VFL Liston trophy in 2015 capping off the season with an all conquering premiership win against Box Hill at Docklands.
 At one stage he was considered the best player in the VFL.
-He was Club leading goalkicker in 2015 with 41 majors and 2016 with 37 goals, and was runner-up in the Club best and fairest in 2015 and in third place in 2016.
-He received life membership in 2019 after his final game for Williamstown in the 2019 grand defeat defeat by Richmond.
+He was Club leading goalkicker in 2015 with 41 majors and 2016 with 37 goals, and was runner-up for Williamstown Football Club best and fairest in 2015 and in third place in 2016.
+He received life membership in 2019 after his final game for Williamstown.
+He returned to Sandringham Football Club in 2020 and won there Best n Fairest after being runnerup twice in 2013 and 2014.